bcornec/wod-set/profile/ADMIN-GUIDE.md

 When a CLEANUP occurs, it deals with the participant's student workshop and home directory (the workshop directory belonging to the home directory).
 It cleans up workshop content, ssh keys, skeletons.
 The RESET will delete leftovers from the workshop's exercices.
 For instance, when one runs the [Docker 101](https://github.com/Workshops-on-Demand/wod-notebooks/tree/main/WKSHP-Docker101) workshop, Docker images are created, as well as containers on a dedictaed appliance, and they should be removed at the end of the workshop,with some docker rm/rmi commands to clean up everything.
 However, some participants may forget to run these clean up steps themselves as part of the workshop.
 And the admin needs to make sure that the next participant who will be assigned the same student environment gets a fresh one.
 Therefore, some measures have to be taken.
 These measures take place when a reset flag is associated to the workshop in the database.
 This is typically mandatory when dealing with appliances.

-During the CLEANUP phase, a check is actually performed to test the presence of this flag through a simple API call on the frontend api-db server.
+During the CLEANUP phase, a check is actually performed to test the presence of this flag through a simple API call on the wod-api-db server.
 If the workshop has a reset flag then a dedicated `reset-<WKSHP>.sh` script is called and performs the necessary tasks.
 In the case of [Docker 101](https://github.com/Workshops-on-Demand/wod-backend/blob/main/scripts/reset-WKSHP-Docker101.sh.j2), it will wipe out any docker images or container or network left over by the student.
 In some other cases, it will launch a revert to snapshot script on a virtual machine, or anything that makes the conetxt idempotent.

 ## PURGE Verb
 Finally, let's consider the PURGE verb.